Richard Vaughan (badminton)

-Richard Vaughan (born 16 April 1978) is a Welsh/British badminton player from Llanbradach, Caerphilly, Wales, now residing in Kuala Lumpur, Malaysia.
-Vaughan was an Olympic badminton player competing for Team GB at the Sydney 2000, and Athens 2004 Olympic Games.
-Vaughan worked as a Director in IT/Digital sector before becoming the Chief Executive (CEO) of Badminton Ireland between 2011 - 2015.
-From 2015 to 2021 he was the CEO for Squash Australia, and then since 2023 the Vice-President, and then Chief Operating Officer for the Badminton World Federation (BWF).
+Richard Vaughan (born 16 April 1978) is a former international badminton player from Wales who is a two-time Olympian, won bronze medals at Commonwealth Games and European Championships and is a twelve-times champion of Wales.
+From 2015 to 2021 he was the CEO for Squash Australia, and since 2023 the Vice-President and then Chief Operating Officer for the Badminton World Federation (BWF).